What is the Relational?

 We spent a lot of time in our training involved in workshops and experiential processes, to really understand how the relational is central to, and mediates, our experience of the world.
 It’s a very practical approach.

 The relational is about what happens at the boundary between people: where we make contact with them.

-In fact, in a relational theory of Self (such as Gestalt), our experience of Self is considered to be entirely constructed at the contact boundary itself.
-This is how important the relational is considered!
+In fact, in a relational theory of Self (such as in Gestalt), our experience of Self is considered to be entirely constructed at the perceived boundary between ourselves and others.
+This is how important the relational is considered to be!

 This can usually happen only through their own personal therapy – doing the deep work on themselves and on how they navigate relationships.
 This learning is supported by a relational psychotherapeutic training.

-A Relationship Counsellor who has not done their own personal work will tend to operate from theory alone.
+A Relational Counsellor who has not done their own personal work will tend to operate from theory alone.